To learn how to draw feet, it is best to start from the side.

 If you look at the foot from the outside, you can see the toes.
 You can see that nicely in these anatomical drawings by Dr. Paul Richer from 1910.

-Exercise 2: Feet aren’t always flat on the ground of course.
-So it’s good to be able to draw them with the heel off the ground as well as below.
+Exercise 2: It’s also good to be able to draw feet with their heel off the ground.
 Start very light again with the angular example on the left.
 Then draw the bend in the forefoot and make the outline rounder.

 This way a danser might stand on his/her toes